-The Company's Board of Directors (the "Board") has authorized an aggregate of \$6.2 billion of funding for the Company's common stock repurchase program (the "Repurchase Program") since originally established in March 2009, of which the most recent authorization occurred in December 2016 when the Board increased the authorized amount available under the Repurchase Program to \$3.0 billion.
-As of December 31, 2017, the remaining amount of share repurchases authorized by the Board under the Repurchase Program was approximately \$717.5 million.
+Through December 31, 2018, the Company's Board of Directors (the "Board") had authorized an aggregate of \$6.2 billion of funding for the Company's common stock repurchase program (the "Repurchase Program") since originally established in March 2009, of which the previous authorization occurred in December 2016 when the Board increased the authorized amount available under the Repurchase Program to \$3.0 billion.
+During the first quarter of 2017, the Company entered into an accelerated share repurchase program (the "ASR Program") with Goldman Sachs & Co.
+LLC ("Goldman") and Goldman delivered to the Company approximately 7.3 million shares of the Company's common stock, for which the Company made a payment of \$2.0 billion to Goldman.
+During the fourth quarter of 2017, the Company completed the ASR Program by making a final settlement payment of \$274.0 million to Goldman.
+As of December 31, 2018, the remaining amount of share repurchases authorized by the Board under the Repurchase Program was approximately \$717.5 million.